hjhart/hjhart.blog/_posts/2014-05-27-keeping-up-with-sprout-wrap.markdown

 cookbook 'sprout-osx-base',
   :git => 'git://github.com/pivotal-sprout/sprout-base.git'
 ```

 Adding `sprout-base` and `sprout-osx-base` to your `Cheffile` will allow for your cookbooks to be backwards compatible.
 If old cookbooks reference `sprout-osx-base`, their dependencies will resolve properly.
-Simiarly, when new cookbooks reference `sprout-base` they will resolve to those same recipes.
+Similarly, when new cookbooks reference `sprout-base` they will resolve to those same recipes.
 We'll remove the `sprout-osx-base` cookbook at the end.

 Try running a `librarian-chef install`.
 If the cookbooks have been extracted to separate git repositories already you'll see an error message like this: